-The following Construction guidance note Produced in partnership with Clarke Willmott LLP provides comprehensive and up to date legal information covering:
+The following Construction practice note Produced in partnership with Clarke Willmott LLP provides comprehensive and up to date legal information covering:

 The EU enforced a directive with a renewable energy supply target of 20% by 2020 and the UK imposed its own target of 20% renewable output by 2020.
 This has led to a growing global need for investment in the renewable energy sector.